The plan of visiting the Khao Yai National Park started with a curiosity of mine.

 Haew Suwat Waterfall

-Until I was there, I was not aware that “The Beach” movie was shot here as well and not just Maya Bay.
-Remember the scene where he jumps off a waterfall cliff.
-That video shows very less water in the fall but I was there during the monsoon and it was so full.
-It is also one of the easiest hikes to the waterfall so the most commonly visited.
-On an easy
+Until I was there, I was not aware that “The Beach” movie was shot here and not just the known Maya Bay.
+Remember the scene where Leonardo De Caprio jumps off a waterfall cliff?
+That video shows very little water in the fall, but I was there, at that very waterfall, during the monsoon, and it had abundant water.

-Hiking Trails around the park
+Hiking Trails around the Khao Yai National Park

-Some are well marked and simple that you can go by yourself.
-There are a few trails which you need to hire a park guide so that you don’t get lost in the park.
-And it is mandatory to take along a park ranger.
+Some are well marked and so simple that you can go by yourself.
+There are a few trails for which you need to hire a guide to show you around to get lost in the park.
+It is mandatory to take along a park ranger.

-There were leech socks for sale in the visitor center, it was pretty expensive for polythene covers converted into leech socks.
-And who wears them for just a kilometer walk around the office?
+There were leech socks for sale in the visitor centre.
+They were pretty expensive for polythene covers converted into leech socks.
+Who at all wears them for just a kilometre walk around the office?
 I was wrong!

-At one point there was a small stream or mini waterfall types and my friend wanted a closer picture of it.
-I was determined not to walk through the bushes and decided to just wait at an empty area.
-There was literally no tree around or bush around.
-And I suddenly look down to see two suckers had got on me out of thin air!!
+At one point, there was a small stream or mini waterfall, and my friend wanted a closer picture of it.
+I was determined not to walk through the bushes and decided to wait in a vacant area.
+There was no tree around or bush.
+I suddenly looked down to see that two suckers had got on me out of thin air!
 On my knee!
-Did they jump from far off tree aiming so high up.
-That is it.
+Did they jump from a far-off tree aiming so high up?
+That is it!
 I ditched my friend and ran at top speed to the entrance.
 This was the fastest hike I have ever done!!!

 Things to do in Khao Yai National Park

 - Watch the bats emerge out of the cave at dusk.
-This is not in the park but in the range of it.
+This is not in the park but is in the range of it.

 - Hike to the waterfalls.
 There are about four main waterfalls within the park that you can hike to.
 Haew Suwat waterfalls and Haew Narok falls are the most famous.

 - Spend time lazily at the watchtower.
-There are viewpoints and watchtowers at multiple places that you can just sit by and observe life.
+There are viewpoints and watchtowers at multiple places that you can sit by and observe life.

 - Ride around the park.
 Be it cycle or bike.
 Be careful as some of the sections are about climbing hills.
 And watch out for the macaques.

-I followed these websites while planning for Khao Yai National Park so here you go,
+I followed these websites while planning for Khao Yai National Park, so here you go,

-- Wikitravel – Has all the information and important contact information – Khao Yai Wiki
+- Wikitravel – Has all the information and important contact information – Khao Yai Wiki.

-in – has all the hi Wanderland king trails and things to do listed in detail – Link to her site
+- Blog by Alex in Wanderland – has all the hiking trails and things to do listed in detail – Link to her site.

 From May to early October is monsoon time.
-Though the park was lush green and I have no regrets of doing it at this time of the year, it would have been easier to navigate through trekking trails and spotting animals during other times of the year.
+Though the park was lush green, and I have no regrets of doing it at this time of the year, it would have been easier to navigate trekking trails and spotting animals during other times of the year.

 Where to stay?

 I stayed at Jungle Planet close to the park.
-It is simple but a very good deal.
+It is simple but also a very good deal.
 You can find it here – Airbnb Jungle Planet.